Bjorkbat/vue-fidget/README.md

 # vue-fidget

-> A demonstration of how to make a fidget spinner using vuew
+> A demonstration of how to make a fidget spinner using vue

 ## Build Setup